Vacation rental insurance is not like hotel insurance — plan ahead.

 The world of vacation rentals is far different from staying in a hotel.
 Hotels have requirements to have certain insurance; you are protected against a fire in your accommodations and major weather events.
-Vacation rentals insurance may cover liability, but in many cases, you are on your own should there be a fire or hurricane.
+Vacation rental insurance may cover liability, but you are on your own should there be a fire or hurricane in many cases.
 And, even if a pipe bursts, what happens to you?
 Everyone should plan for the unexpected.

 Getting your money back may be nice, but your vacation may be ruined.
 You need to think about total vacation rental insurance, including getting there, the need to leave early, and sickness.

 Travelers United is filled with stories about people who miss cruises when they wait too long to arrive for departures.
-Our experts advise that when taking a cruise you should arrive a day early and enjoy an extra day of vacation.
-Or, make sure that you get on the ship early.
-In the same vein, some remote vacation homes may be faced with limited access.
+Our experts advise that when travelers take a cruise they should arrive a day early and enjoy an extra day of vacation.
+Or make sure that you get on the ship early.
+In the same vein, some remote vacation homes may face limited access.
 Sometimes that access is blocked or may be washed away.
-In the mountains, snowstorms may block mountain passes and well-made plans can fall apart.
+In the mountains, snowstorms may block mountain passes, and well-made plans can fall apart.

-These are all vacation disasters that can be foreseen and that can be insured against.
-But, travelers need to think about the differences that they will face when vacations go awry if staying at a hotel or in a rental vacation home.
+These are all vacation disasters that seasoned travelers can foresee and plan proper insurance.
+But, travelers need to think about what they will face when vacations go awry if staying at a hotel or in a rental vacation home.
 The coverage and the service may be dramatically different.

 We know not everyone vacations in a hotel or an all-inclusive resort.
-So when you vacation at your favorite locale in that rental home you just adore, you should be covered by vacation rental insurance too!
+So when you vacation at your favorite locale in that rental home you adore, you should be covered by vacation rental insurance!

 Rental vacation insurance coverage